|

 Aegithalos c. japonicus

-Aegithalos c. trivirgatus (on Honshu)
+Aegithalos c. trivirgatus

-Aegithalos c. kiusiuensis (on Kyushu)
+Aegithalos c. kiusiuensis (subspecies on Kyushu)

-(A.c. japonicus
+A.c. japonicus

-in the Caudatus group, with head & throat white, A.c.
+group, with head & throat white

-trivirgatus & kiusiuensis in the Europaeus group, with
+in the Europaeus

 head having

-dark lateral crown stripes)
+dark lateral crown stripes

 The Long-tailed Bushtit has been called Long-tailed Tit.